 Mortgage Rules on "Ability to Repay"

 In the early 2000s, lenders often gave out mortgages without giving a second thought as to whether borrowers could actually afford the payments.
-Lenders regularly skipped verifying the borrowers' incomes and, in many cases, offered low initial "teaser" interest rates that would eventually adjust and lift the monthly payments to an unaffordable level.
+Lenders regularly skipped verifying the borrowers' incomes and, in many cases, offered low initial teaser interest rates that would eventually adjust and lift the monthly payments to an unaffordable level.

-These actions contributed to the subsequent mortgage crisis when thousands of homeowners fell behind in payments and went into foreclosure, which ultimately led the country into a recession.
-Congress responded by passing the Dodd-Frank Wall Street Reform and Consumer Protection Act (the Act).
-This law gave the Consumer Financial Protection Bureau (CFPB) the authority to both implement the new requirements of the Act, as well as adopt new rules to protect consumers in mortgage transactions.
+Congress responded by passing the Dodd-Frank Wall Street Reform and Consumer Protection Act (the Dodd-Frank Act).
+This law gave the Consumer Financial Protection Bureau (CFPB) the authority to implement the new requirements of the Dodd-Frank Act and adopt new rules to protect consumers in mortgage transactions.

 • the borrower's current or reasonably expected income or assets (excluding the property that secures the loan) that the borrower will rely on to repay the loan